jinghuazhao/pQTLtools/README.md

 protein-related analysis such as pQTL-Mendelian Randomization via TwoSampleMR, linkage through UniProt IDs to other resources.

+Note that some steps have been omitted to avoid uses of external data and some files in `~/pQTLtools/tests` associated with onging projects have not been made public but it is easily done when ready.

 ## Installation

 The latest version of pQTLtools can be installed as usual: